 Before you hire a virtual assistant, you can put about three candidates on trial for a week.
-Then, within this time, you’ll determine who you would like to continue with.
+Then, you’ll determine who you would like to continue with within this time.

 Notably, after hiring your virtual assistant, it’s wise to gradually ease them into your daily administrative tasks, as adjusting may take some time.
-Handling too many new tasks at once can be overwhelming, and it becomes difficult to evaluate how good the VA is.
+Handling too many new tasks at once can be overwhelming, making it difficult to evaluate how good the VA is.